Felipe Aguilar (footballer): Santos

 On 15 January 2019, Atlético Nacional announced that they had accepted an offer from Santos for Aguilar.
 Three days later, he was officially announced as the club's second signing of the season, after agreeing to a four-year contract.

 Aguilar made his debut for the club on 27 January 2019, replacing Jean Mota in a 2–0 Campeonato Paulista home win against São Paulo.
 His first goal abroad came on 7 March, as he scored the last in a 4–0 home win over América-RN, for the year's Copa do Brasil.

 Initially a first-choice, Aguilar was demoted to fourth-choice in September 2019 (behind Gustavo Henrique, Lucas Veríssimo and new signing Luan Peres), mainly due to individual errors.

 Athletico Paranaense

 On 18 March 2020, Aguilar agreed to a four-year contract with fellow top tier side Athletico Paranaense, for a rumoured fee of R$ 10 million for 50% of his federative rights.

+In June 2021, Aguilar returned to Colombia to join Atlético Nacional on a one-year loan, with an option to join them permanently.

+On 1 July 2022, Aguilar joined Argentine Primera División club Lanús on a one-year loan.
+In August 2023, he switched sides and joined Independiente on a 1.5 year loan, after his parent club indicated that he was not part of their plans for the current season.